jake-knerr/js-style-guide/README.md

 This includes using `extends` for prototypal inheritance.

-> Why?
-Although the `class` syntax is primarily syntactic sugar, it is clear and easy to understand.
+> Why? `class` syntax is clear and easy to understand.
 Also, since it is the new standard, it is better understood by other developers than ad-hoc techniques.

 ```javascript
 // avoid